LaxminarayanJena/Jenkins/README.md

 */5 * * * *

-it will run every 5 second
+it will run every 5 minute